Jeff Chapin with IDE Cambodia, Ministry of Rural Development, LienAid, and Rainwater Cambodia

 Time until emptying is estimated to be needed

 iDE’s regional technical staff conduct monthly quality checks.
 These staff members test and inspect randomly selected products to ensure they comply with quality control standards.
 The quality control process is divided into four separate steps: 1) technical training, 2) production place management, 3) product quality control, and 4) maintenance and organization of stock.
-These processes help ensure the highest quality standards for sanitation products from inception to delivery.
-Interview with representative
+Interview with Representative

 Safe handling of any waste material requires protective clothing.

-The Water and Sanitation Program (WSP) Field Note, Sanitation Marketing Lessons from Cambodia: A Market-Based Approach to Delivering Sanitation, World Bank, (2012).
+- Sanitation Marketing Lessons from Cambodia: A Market-Based Approach to Delivering Sanitation

 In context photographs (0)